Table of Contents

 German Shepherd History

-Germany Shepherds, as their name suggests originate out of Germany.
+German Shepherds, as their name suggests, originated in Germany.
 Also, as their name indicates, they were originally shepherding dogs that herd and guarded sheep and other livestock.

-In 1899, Captain Max von Stephanitz, a former veterinarian student and Calvary captain of Germany officially introduced and recognize the standard breed.
-These dogs are recognized for their intelligence, how easy they are to train, stamina, endurance, alertness, and disposition.
-Max von Stephanitz based his criteria on the breed’s characteristics and working ability, instead of the appearance of the dogs, in order to establish a real standardization.
+In 1899, Captain Max von Stephanitz, a former veterinarian student and Calvary captain of Germany, officially introduced and recognized the standard breed.
+These dogs are recognized for their intelligence, stamina, endurance, alertness, disposition, and how easy they are to train.
+Max von Stephanitz based his criteria on the breed’s characteristics and working ability instead of the appearance of the dogs in order to establish a real standardization.